-TOXIC, DANGEROUS AND HAZARDOUS SUBSTANCES STORAGE LICENSE

-(License required for any material covered by Dangerous Waste Regulations in WAC 173-303 as amended and 40 CFR Part 116-117 as amended, copies are on file in the Port of Olympia offices)
+ТС DXIC, DANGEROUS AND HAZARDOUS SUBSTANCES STORAGE LICENSE (License required for any material covered by Dangerous Waste Regulations in WAC 173-303 as amended and 40 CFR Part 116-117 as amended, copies are on file in the Port of Olympia offices)

-Licensee:

-Lease:

-Term:
+Licer isee:

+Lease 2:

+Term L.

-(Not to exceed 5 years.)
+Fee: (Not to exceed 5 years.)

-nsurance:
+Insur ance:

 (The Port must be named insured and entitled notice prior to cancellation.)

-Renewable: For life of underlying lease so long as conditions below are met:
+Rene wable: For life of underlying lease so long as conditions below are met:

-.
-Facilities approved for installation and use:
+1. Facilities approved for installation and use:

 2. Preconstruction approvals required:

-Preoccupancy approvals required:
+3. Preoccupancy approvals required:

-Inspections required:
+4. Inspections required: a

+b.
+At any time the Port has good reason to believe a problem may exist.

+At a minimum, all tanks shall be pressure tested at least once every five (5) years to c. assure no loss of product into the environment (air, soil, surface or ground water).

+Materials authorized for storage: 5.

 - b.
-At any time the Port has good reason to believe a problem may exist. - c.
-At a minimum, all tanks shall be pressure tested at least once every five (5) years to assure no loss of product into the environment (air, soil, surface or ground water). - 5.
-Materials authorized for storage:
+Any additional materials require the consent of the Port. - 6.
+Additional terms:

+a.

-a b.
-Any additional materials require the consent of the Port.
-6. Additi Additional terms: pose a thirty The Port Engineer shall have the right to terminate this license at any time and in his scretion, if the facilities fail to meet all federal, state or local requirements or otherwise hazard of unlawful contamination or pollution and such failures are not cured within (30) days of written notice or such lesser time as appropriate under emergency estances. during b.
-The licensee agrees to bear all costs of construction, operation, maintenance inspection or repair of the approved facilities and to keep the same in good operating repair during the term of this license, and the cost of any cleanup or other activities required in the event of a spill, leak or other pollution-causing event. valid license agreement, for any reason, that the licensee shall, at its own of The licensee agrees at any time that the approved facilities cease to be subject to a icense agreement, for any reason, that the licensee shall, at its own cost, remove the es and restore the site to its original condition (including removal of all contaminated r water). d.
-The Port shall have the right to terminate this license upon breach of any term hereir or termination of the specified lease.
-Breach of any term of this license shall constitute a breach of the specified lease. e. of this The licensee shall compensate the Port for all costs incurred by reason of any breach license.
-LICEN NSEE: PORT OF OLYMPIA; By: By: Title: Licens se Date: Title:
+a.
+The Port Engineer shall have the right to terminate this license at any time and in his own discretion, if the facilities fail to meet all federal, state or local requirements or otherwise pose a hazard of unlawful contamination or pollution and such failures are not cured within thirty (30) days of written notice or such lesser time as appropriate under emergency circumstances.

+b.
+The licensee agrees to bear all costs of construction, operation, maintenance, inspection or repair of the approved facilities and to keep the same in good operating repair during the term of this license, and the cost of any cleanup or other activities required in the event of a spill, leak or other pollution-causing event.

+c.
+The licensee agrees at any time that the approved facilities cease to be subject to a valid license agreement, for any reason, that the licensee shall, at its own cost, remove the facilities and restore the site to its original condition (including removal of all contaminated soils or water).

+d.
+The Port shall have the right to terminate this license upon breach of any term herein or termination of the specified lease.
+Breach of any term of this license shall constitute a breach of the specified lease.

+e.
+The licensee shall compensate the Port for all costs incurred by reason of any breach of this license.

+LICENSEE:

+PORT OF OLYMPIA;

+By:

+Title:

+License Date:

+By: Title:

+Port of Olympia | Swire Pacific Holdings Inc. | Ground Lease Page 44